broken-byte/HR_test_environment_with_solutions/readMe.md

 ```
 Here I set it to 3 seconds!

-And, of course, you can time AND have a timeout:
+Of course, you can time AND have a timeout:
 ```
 if __name__ == "__main__":
     functionality_test_data.update(time_complexity_test_data)
     dynamically_generate_tests(functionality_test_data, fraudulent_notifications, timed=True, timeout=3)
     run_dynamic_tests()
 ```
-#### Example (if you want to you use whats already here)
+#### Example (if you want to you use what's already here)
  Simply use the structure above that I already have for each problem!
 I have solutions for
- all of the problems here, so feel free to garner some insight from them if you get stuck.
+ all the problems here, so feel free to garner some insight from them if you get stuck.

 Feel free to shoot me any questions regarding this repo via my LinkedIn [here](https://www.linkedin.com/in/ricardo-carrillo-velasco-6a1611174/)